Raymi306/python-tutorial-codeblocks/app/templates/misc.md

 ---
 Some folks haven't done text editing outside of MS Word and might not immediately be aware of their options for non-styled text editing.
-Below is a non-exhaustive list of some choices Non-exhaustive
+Below is a non-exhaustive list of some choices
-### Windows
-- Notepad
-- IDLE
+- IDLE *this is included with some Python downloads, making it a solid beginning choice*
 - Notepad++
 - Sublime
 - Atom
 - Visual Studio Code
 - PyCharm
 - Visual Studio
-- VIM
+- Notepad
 ### Linux Terminal Editors
 - nano
 - vi/vim/nvim
 - emacs

-Note that smarter text editors and IDEs will have niceties such as autoindentation and the ability to run helpful tools to develop more efficiently.
-They will likely even have the option to run terminal commands without leaving the editor
+Smarter text editors and IDEs will have niceties such as autoindentation and the ability to run helpful tools to develop more efficiently.

+---
+## Windows File Extension Woes
+---
+On Windows, sometimes you want to change a files extension, for instance from .txt to .py.
+The default settings make this hard to do.
+To change this, you need to have the file explorer open.
+From there, go to options -> view -> advanced -> and uncheck 'Hide extensions for known file types'.